Security-Development/security-development.github.io/_posts/2025-07-24-hacking-camp-27th-P0R0C3E5S1N9-write-up.md

 </pre>
 </div>

-The encrypt function is most important.
-Actually I think if you understand all this logic of function you can think of it as solved 80%.
+The encrypt function is the most important function.
+Actually I think if you understand all the logic of this function you have basically solved 80% of the problem.

 <div style="background-color: rgb(33, 37, 41); padding: 1em;">
 <pre style="color: rgb(255, 255, 255); font-size: 1em; text-align: left;">